What are Air Bricks?

 Often air bricks are installed in properties with suspended timber floors, block and beam and / or cavity walls.
 Taking suspended timber floors as an example, air bricks allow ‘fresh’ air to ventilate under the floor to help prevent the build up of moisture or condensation.
 As we discussed in our article on condensation in lofts, poor ventilation coupled with moisture build up can lead to mould problems, including black mould or the wood to rot.

-Good air flow from air bricks can make a big difference to help this.
+Good air flow from these bricks can make a big difference to help this.
 We do lots of work in sub-floors, such as when looking for a leak under floorboards and when a property has good ventilation from air bricks, not only can it help with lessening the water damage, it can also help to dry the property after.

 When working on a sub floor, you can even feel the flow of air from vent bricks.
 One thing you should avoid, unless there is a very good reason for it, is to cover over air bricks as you will lose the benefits of ventilation.
 It can cause problems in the long term.
 You can get air brick covers, such as those shown below, but do not block them completely.
 More on this in the next section.